Deficit spending: Criticism

 Economist Chris Dillow has questioned the distinction between cyclical and structural deficits, and this has received support from other leading economists.
 He contends that there are too many variables involved to allow a clear distinction to be made, especially when dealing with current circumstances rather than retrospectively, and suggests that the concept of structural deficits may be used more for political purposes than analytical purposes.
 The piece largely centred on the UK Labour government 1997–2010 of which Chris Dillow was a strong supporter and criticism that they ran a large structural deficit.
-Economic representatives of that government acknowledge that, unbeknownst to them at the time, they were running a structural deficit.

-Economist, Professor Bill Mitchell has also questioned the misuse of the term 'structural deficit', particularly in the Australian context.
+Ed Balls (who was Economic Secretary to the Treasury from May 2006 to June 2007) acknowledged that, unbeknownst to them at the time, in 2007 they were running a structural deficit.
+Economist and Professor Bill Mitchell has also questioned the misuse of the term 'structural deficit', particularly in the Australian context.

-Martin Wolf, in his book "The Shifts and the Shocks", argues that nobody knows what the 'structural' or cyclically adjusted balance is and that it is least knowable precisely when such knowledge is most essential, namely, when the economy is experiencing a boom.
-He provides two examples of widely divergent IMF estimates of the average structural fiscal balance of Ireland and Spain, for the period 2000–2007.
+Martin Wolf argues that nobody knows what the structural or cyclically adjusted balance is, and that it is least knowable precisely when such knowledge is most essential, namely, when the economy is experiencing a boom.
+He provides two examples of widely divergent IMF estimates of the average structural fiscal balance of Ireland and Spain for the period 2000–2007.
 The estimates were made in 2008 and in 2012 and Wolf stresses that they were post-fact estimates and not predictions.

-Specifically, in 2008, the IMF declared that Ireland had run an average structural surplus of 1.3% of GDP, per year, between 2000 and 2007, and Spain an average structural surplus of 0.5% of GDP, per year, over the same period.
-Then, four years later, the IMF decided that, for this same 8-year period, Ireland's annual average structural balance was four percentage points worse than it had thought in April 2008, estimating that Ireland had been running an average structural fiscal deficit of 2.7% of GDP.
-For Spain, the 2012 IMF estimate differed by 1.7 percentage points, estimating this time that Spain had been running and average structural fiscal deficit of 1.2% of GDP, in the years 2000–2007.
+Specifically, the IMF declared in 2008 that Ireland had run an average structural surplus of 1.3% of GDP per year between 2000 and 2007, and Spain had an average structural surplus of 0.5% of GDP per year over the same period.
+Four years later, the IMF decided that, for this same 8-year period, Ireland's annual average structural balance was four percentage points worse than it had thought in April 2008, estimating that Ireland had been running an average structural fiscal deficit of 2.7% of GDP.
+For Spain, the 2012 IMF estimate differed by 1.7 percentage points, estimating this time that Spain had been running and average structural fiscal deficit of 1.2% of GDP in the years 2000–2007.